rosal3svictor/JavaScript/README.md

 - [let](https://caniuse.com/?search=let)
 - [const](https://caniuse.com/?search=const)

-we'll see that we can use them in majority of the modern web browsers without any issue except for `Opera Mini` which currentlt has incompatibilities.
+we'll see that we can use them in the majority of the modern web browsers without any issue except for `Opera Mini` which currentlt has incompatibilities.
 And in `Node.js` they can use used from the version `6.4.0`

 - [let](https://node.green/#ES2015-bindings-let)
 - [const](https://node.green/#ES2015-bindings-const)

-To summarize, `var` can be used on any evnironment but `let` and `const` have incompatibilities with certain version of browsers (in case we're using babel to compile our projects we are covered)
+To summarize, `var` can be used on any environment but `let` and `const` have incompatibilities with certain version of browsers (in case we're using babel to compile our projects we are covered)

 ## Scope